quartzmo/google-cloud-ruby/RELEASING.md

    If RubyGems.org has not been updated, inspect the Circle CI build logs to confirm that the rake `release` task succeeded.

-1. Repeat steps 23 through 27 for each gem in your squashed commit.
+1. Repeat steps 17 through 20 for each gem in your merge commit.

 1. After the Circle CI master branch build has successfully completed, confirm that the [Kokoro master branch